Technicolor Paris Gains Cutting-Edge Workflows with Pro Tools | HD

 “As we receive and deliver all the elements in the Pro Tools format, it's easier and more reliable to use Pro Tools throughout the chain,” Taieb explains.
 “It's a tool that's really suitable for dubbing.
-Once my American beta tester friends confirmed that Pro Tools HD 10 was really stable and didn't require much updating for plug-ins, I installed it straight away.
 We've had very positive results.
-Thanks to the way it manages RAM with a disk cache, Pro Tools HD 10 is vastly more powerful, letting us work faster and more efficiently than before.”
+Thanks to the way it manages RAM with a disk cache, [Pro Tools] is vastly more powerful, letting us work faster and more efficiently than before.”

 Among the studios dedicated to audio post-production, Studios 1, 2, and 4 are for recording, while Studio 3, which has 7.1 monitoring and an ICON D-Command ES control surface, is dedicated to mixing.
 Designed for cinema, Studios 5 and 6 are each equipped with an ICON D-Control ES in 32- or 48-fader configurations.